-This Course Guidebook will assist high school students, families, teachers, and school counselors to select courses and career and life readiness opportunities in a sequence that best meets the needs of the student.

-A pathway that correlates with students' interests and provides the highest quality educational program through which they become responsible, productive citizens and life-long learners, equips students to make insightful choices today and tomorrow.
+This Course Guidebook will assist high school students. families, teachers, and school counselors to select courses and college, career, and life readiness opportunities in a sequence that best meets the needs of each student.
+A pathway that correlates with students' interests and aptitudes leads to the achievement of college, career, and life readiness goals.